sharkgurl/sharkgurl.github.io/_posts/2024-06-27-data-understanding.md

 from pathlib import Path
 ```

-- Define the function and return statistics on selected attributes
+- Define the function and return statistics on selected attributes.

 ```ruby
 # define the calculate function